Zwickern

-Zwickern or Zwicker, is a German fishing card game for two to eight players played in Schleswig-Holstein in North Germany.
-It is an old game whose rules first appeared in 1930.
+Zwickern or Zwicker is a German fishing card game for two to eight players played in Schleswig-Holstein in North Germany.
+Its rules first appeared in 1930.
 It has been described as "a simpler and jollier version of Cassino", which is "exciting and entertaining" and easy to learn.
-German author, Hans Fallada, who learned it in while in gaol at Neumünster, called it "a rather cunning farmer's game from Holstein."
+German author, Hans Fallada, who learned it in while in jail at Neumünster, called it "a rather cunning farmer's game from Holstein."
 The feature that makes it unique among fishing games is its use of up to 6 Jokers.

 Names

 Zwickern is the primary or only name given in most book sources and rule sets by playing card manufacturers, with only Mensing calling it Zwickeln and Grupp calling it Zwicker, while acknowledging Zwickern and Zwickeln as alternatives.
 Meanwhile, according to pagat.com, most players on the ground call the game Zwicker and the card packs produced for the game were also labelled Zwicker (see illustration).
 Another name is Zwick, named after the eponymous feat of sweeping the table, while Zwickel is also known.
 The names ending in "-n" are verbal nouns i.e. zwickern simply means "playing [the game of] Zwicker" and zwickeln means "playing [the game of] Zwickel."
 It should not be confused with the Austro-German gambling game of Zwicken.